Launceston, Cornwall: Administrative history

+County town

+The primary function of counties until the 19th century was the administration of justice.
+Cornwall's senior courts, the assizes, were generally held at Launceston until 1838.
+Visiting judges toured each county of England to hear cases at the assizes.
+Launceston's position at the eastern end of Cornwall minimised how much travelling the judges had to do within Cornwall, and in particular avoided the need for them to cross Bodmin Moor.
+As roads improved, it was decided that a more central location for Cornwall's assizes would be appropriate.
+Shire Hall was therefore built at Bodmin, which opened in 1838 for hosting the assizes and other courts.
+Bodmin was thereafter described as the county town rather than Launceston.
+When elected county councils were established in 1889, Cornwall County Council chose to base itself in Truro rather than Bodmin.

 Economy

 The outskirts of Launceston host some large retail businesses with convenience, niche and fine weather tourist-catering commerce in the town centre.
 The three main industrial estates are Pennygillam, Scarne and Newport.

 Launceston is located on the A30 trunk road into Cornwall and has a number of transport based business mainly located in Pennygillam Industrial estate.
 A major local business is the DS Smith packaging products manufacturing plant.
 Launceston is located in predominately rural area and has a number of business dedicated to supporting the surrounding rural economy.

 The town has several restaurants, cafés, takeaways and a number of pubs.
 There are fewer pubs than in the Victorian era, a national trend with the larger ones tending to survive which specialise in their food, others of which provide live music events on a weekly basis.

 A tucking mill was established in the 15th century by the Flemings in the north of the town (Newport), water-powered, continuing in use for corn until 1968.
 A manuscript left by Richard Robbins (died 1910) records eight tanneries in the town in the 19th century.
 A mechanics' institute was founded in 1847 at the Central Subscription Room.
 The gasworks was established as early as 1834 by Waygood & Porter of Beaminster.

 The Duchy Originals company first manufactured its products in 2006 by opening a factory in Launceston making sweet and savoury pastry products but made a loss of £447,158 in the financial year 2006/07.
-During 2009 the bakery in Launceston was sold at a loss, contributing to the Duchy Originals company making a loss for 2009 - 10.
+During 2009 the bakery in Launceston was sold at a loss, contributing to the Duchy Originals company making a loss for 2009 – 10.

 The Natural Fibre Company (TNFC) is a British wool mill based in Launceston and is the only small-scale full range textile mill in the UK.
 The main focus of the business is to add value to naturally coloured raw fleece which is bought from farmers, smallholders and rare sheep breeders.